 Although the MOORA is a newly proposed method, it has been applied to solve many economic, managerial and construction problems.
 Chakraborty (2010) uses the MOORA method to solve different decision making problems in the real-time manufacturing environment.
 Kracka et al. (2010) applies the MOORA method in construction in order to solve problems related to energy loss in heating buildings.
 The aim of his research is to create a technique for the selection of external walls and windows of buildings.
-In the mentioned field Brauers and Zavadskas (Brauers, Zavadskas 2009; Brauers et al. 2008b) use the MOORA method for evaluating contractors in the facilities sector.
-The MOORA method has also been successfully used for determining the best road design alternative (Brauers et al. 2008a).
+In the mentioned field Brauers and Zavadskas (Brauers, Zavadskas 2009; Brauers et al. 2008b) use the MOORA method has also been successfully used for determining the best road design alternative (Brauers et al. 2008a).